brookecm28/bcm-portfolio/README.md

-Welcome to my porfolio!
-I created this website using React, HTML, CSS, and Javascript.
-While this may not be a very complex website, it is fully responsive to mobile and desktop viewing.
+Welcome to my portfolio!
+I built this website with React, Javascript, HTML, CSS, and a few design packages (Tailwindcss, React Scroll, React-Tooltip).
+While this may not be a very complex website, it is fully responsive to mobile, tablet, and desktop viewing.

-On this site you will find an intro page that gives a bit of info about myself and my stack, an about page that gives more of my backstory, a project page that gives details and links to websites I've built, and a contact page with links to my LinkedIn, Github, and Resume.
-While my cell phone number is not displayed on the site itself, it can be found on my resume or here: 720-774-0205.
+On this site you will find a main homepage that holds information about who I am, what I know, and some of the early projects that I've worked on.
+You will also find my contact info here.
+Each project I've listed also has its own page with more details about the venture.

 Please enjoy and reach out if you encounter any issues or would like to chat!